 I am so proud of the team we have built and I hope you will come to appreciate them as much as I do.
 These individuals were chosen because they bring something special not only to the practice but the practice of counseling.
 Although you would have an awesome therapist with any of these team members, I encourage you to read what they have to say and let this guide your selection.

 MARTY COOPER, PHD, LMHC, NCC

 Licensed Mental Health Counselor

-My focus in treatment is understanding you as a whole person.
+My trauma informed and multicultural focus in treatment is understanding you as a whole person.
 I believe this includes many areas including intimate relationships, family, friends, work, spirituality, as well as many others.
-We work together to understand how your concern is impacting many of these areas and remove some of the barriers that are preventing you from flourishing.
+We work together to understand your concern and remove some of the barriers that are preventing you from flourishing.
 Our work will help you understand what has led to your current circumstances, what changes are possible, and will closely monitor your progress toward your goals.